MariloyH/PyBer_Analysis/README.md

 PyBer is a transportation by Aplication Company.
 We must create a summary of the ride-sharing data by city type and we will present this in a  multiple-line graph that shows the total weekly fares for each city type.
 We will deliver a  written report that summarizes how the data differs by city type and how those differences can be used by decision-makers at PyBer.

 # Results
-I started from two fi visited, the driver and the fare of data, the citi_data.csv & the ride_data.csv.
-From this 2, I created a new Data Fr.
-I need to chose the data from the city type, the cities and the fare,
+From the data of  the citi_data.csv & the ride_data.csv.
+From this 2, I created a new Data Frame with the information we need for the purpose of this Analysis.

 Results: Using images from the summary DataFrame and multiple-line chart, describe the differences in ride-sharing data among the different city types.
 Summary: Based on the results, provide three business recommendations to the CEO for addressing any disparities among the city types.